-The contents of this booklet were developed under grants from the US Department of Education, #H328M110010 and # H328M110026.
-However, this content does not necessarily represent the policy of the US Department of Education, and you should not assume endorsement by the federal government.
+The contents of our materials were developed under a grant from the US Department of Education, #H328M150043, #H328M150042 and #H328M150041.
+However, those contents do not necessarily represent the policy of the US Department of Education, and you should not assume endorsement by the Federal Government.
 Project Officer: Greg Knollman.